sealvault/sealvault/website/src/dev-docs/design/privacy-model.md

 cross-chain bridging may correlate addresses from different chains.

 Users can only send tokens between addresses in the same profile within SealVault.
-While the [1DK](./one-dapp-per-key.md) model prevents producing transactions with an address for multiple dapps, users may produce off-chain signatures for multiple dapps in the same profile.
 In the future, users will be able to prove claims between profiles with zero-knowledge proofs without correlating addresses between different profiles.

 Users may correlate addresses in different profiles outside of SealVault.
 We can't prevent this, but we warn users against it.
 We also can't